Codium-ai/pr-agent/docs/docs/tools/improve.md

     - Only if the `Category` header is relevant, the user should move to the summarized suggestion description
     - Only if the summarized suggestion description is relevant, the user should click on the collapsible, to read the full suggestion description with a code preview example.

-In addition, we recommend to use the `exra_instructions` field to guide the model to suggestions that are more relevant to the specific needs of the project.
+In addition, we recommend to use the `extra_instructions` field to guide the model to suggestions that are more relevant to the specific needs of the project.
 <br>
 Consider also trying the [Custom Prompt Tool](./custom_prompt.md) 💎, that will **only** propose code suggestions that follow specific guidelines defined by user.